subhabpsnacet/GAO-Bi-LSTM-Knee-Joint-MRI/README.md

 Dataset Guidelines

 •	Dataset Access:
 Datas are collected from  Zenodo dataset for ACL-Knee joint MRI dataset (DOI: https://zenodo.org/records/7977297).
-The source code and additional dataset used in this study are publicly available on GitHub: Source code: https://github.com/subhabpsnacet/code Dataset: https://github.com/subhabpsnacet/Knee-joint-MRI.
+The source code and additional dataset used in this study are publicly available on GitHub: https://github.com/subhabpsnacet/GAO-Bi-LSTM-Knee-Joint-MRI.
 It consists of 16,526 MRI images organized into two folders: 'Training' (13,220 images) and 'Testing' (3,306 images)."

 •	Data Structure:
 "Each image is labeled with its corresponding OA grade (e.g., Grade 0, 1, 2, 3, or 4).
 Images are stored in .jpg format with the associated labels provided in a labels.csv file."